-- Coordinating educational and cultural activities for Achievers and Parents - Planning events such as, holiday celebrations, fundraisers, and social programs - Assisting with Induction Ceremonies - Initiating fundraising to support NAS activities (car washes, candy sales, garagesales, etc.)
+- Coordinating educational and cultural activities for Achievers and Parents - Planning events such as holiday celebrations and special programs - Assisting with chaperoning and execution of events and programming (i.e., set-up, clean-up etc.)

 Members of the Parent Alliance elect officers and committee chairpersons each year to conduct the business of the PA.
 All parents are encouraged to participate on committees.
 The PA operates under the established Bylaws that dictate the rules and regulations members must follow.
-To conduct business of the PA, meetings are held at the same time and location as the Achievers' meeting.
-Each parent is encouraged to attend and be an active member of the Alliance.Parents are assessed annual dues (set by the PA) to support NAS activities.
+To conduct the business of the PA, meetings are held at the same time and location as the Achievers' meeting.
+Each parent is encouraged to attend and be an active member of the Alliance.
+Parents are assessed annual dues (set by the PA) to support NAS activities.
 Parent Alliance members have their own handbook which can be found on our website.